OWLcracker/big-data/README.md

 be aggregated.
 This means that the data analyst has to request a new aggregation from a data engineer every time he wants to create a new visualization.

-In terms of hardware, the second case is cheaper than the first case.
+In terms of hardware, the aggregated case is cheaper than the non-aggregated.
 This is because the data is already aggregated and does not need to be processed extensively every time a visualization is created or loaded.
 The memory usage spikes only when aggregates are created and the data is cached.
-After that, the memory usage is way less than in the first case because the aggregated data is way smaller than the raw data.
+After that, the memory usage is way less than in the non-aggregated case because the aggregated data is way smaller than the raw data.
 This is under the assumption that the aggregation is not time-critical and can be done in advance.
-So the second case is cheaper in terms of hardware but more expensive in terms of development costs.
+So the aggregated case is cheaper in terms of hardware but more expensive in terms of development costs.

 | Pros                  | Cons                        |
 |-----------------------|-----------------------------|